ba-st/Buoy/docs/Comparison.md

 ```

 ## `StandardComparison`
-It allows to execute a comparison of objects.
+It eases the implementation of comparison for equality of objects.
 Comparison instance can be build in different ways:

 - `StandardComparison differentiatingType`: it will only compare `==` or if an object isKindOf anotherObject.
 - `StandardComparison differentiatingSending: aSelectorsCollection`: it will compare `==` or if an object isKindOf anotherObject.
 Then evaluate comparison of all selectors of boths objects.